 Potential Career Growth Paths

 This role can earn you indispensable experience in logistics, supply chain management, and customer service.
-Promising career paths may lead to higher managerial roles in operations or specialized roles in logistics planning
+Promising career paths may lead to higher managerial roles in operations or specialized roles in logistics planning and strategy.

 How Misshipments Harm Your Ecommerce Business